DECODING DIGITAL ENTRY.

 ETIAS

 The European Travel Information and Authorisation System.
-Launching end of 2026.
-It will be mandatory for visitors from visa-exempt countries (US, UK, Canada, etc.) entering the Schengen Zone.
+Once live, it will be mandatory for visitors from visa-exempt countries (US, UK, Canada, etc.) entering the Schengen Zone.

-π Status: Not yet active.
-Currently expected to launch in the end of 2026.
-No application is currently required.
+๐ Status: Not yet active.
+Expected to launch in 2026.
+No application is required yet; we're tracking the official start date.
 Check EU Portal

 UK ETA

 The Electronic Travel Authorisation.
-Rolling out now (2025).
-It will be mandatory for all non-visa nationals (including US & EU citizens) visiting the UK to apply digitally before travel.
+Now required for most non-visa nationals (including US & EU citizens) visiting the UK.
+You must apply digitally before you travel.